erinn/comodo_proxy/README.md

 All mounts are read only, as nothing should change on the host.

 ## Development:
 For ease of use during development, the docker-compose.yml file has been provided with all mounts listed.
+The image that is brought up can be placed behind any proxy (nginx, apache, see below).
+However it is set to trust all headers by default, this is dangerous and should only be used for development or in a highly controlled environment.

 ## comodo_proxy.ini:
 The comodo_proxy.ini file contains most of the configuration directives for the application and is documented below: